-Known as the setting of one of the most watched shows on television — ABC’s iconic Full House — and now featured in the Netflix version Fuller House, the 1709 Broderick Street home in San Francisco is soon heading back to market.
+Known as the setting to one of the most watched shows on television — ABC’s iconic Full House — and now featured in the Netflix version Fuller House, the 1709 Broderick Street home in San Francisco is soon heading back to market.

 As the home is wrapping up renovations and getting ready for a late April listing date, The Agency (the upscale brokerage in charge of the listing) was kind enough to give us a sneak peak at renderings of the home’s stylish new interiors.
 That’s before the property hits the MLS later this month — with Rachel Swann of The Agency holding the listing, alongside Cindy Ambuehl of Compass.